10up/snapshots/README.md

 * __wp snapshots fails due to requiring Github auth.__

   When running wp snapshots within the site shell of a [Local](https://localwp.com/) site you may need to provide a classic Github access token with `repo` permissions.
 This can be created in your Github account settings.
-You can them either proceed to `export GITHUB_TOKEN=%token%` during the shell session before executing wp snapshot commands or add the token to your global composer configuration, see [wp package install](https://developer.wordpress.org/cli/commands/package/install) documentation for more information.
+You can then either proceed to `export GITHUB_TOKEN=%token%` during the shell session before executing wp snapshot commands or add the token to your global composer configuration, see [wp package install](https://developer.wordpress.org/cli/commands/package/install) documentation for more information.

 ## Changelog